-You can report an incident through a report form found on the study abroad website: https://studyabroad.apps.uwec.edu/.
-Go to Health and Safety/Incident Reporting.
-This form allows you to report an incident anonymously or to provide your name and contact details.
+You can report an incident through this report form found on the study abroad website.
+Go to Health and Safety ->Incident Reporting.
+You can report an incident anonymously or provide your name and contact details.

 You can also report an incident by contacting your UWEC study abroad coordinator and providing the following information: